 Although the PVC molecules are much larger than carbon atoms they aren't arranged into a regular crystalline pattern.
 PVC is usually formed as a sort of Glass.
 Molecules nearby one another tend to be approximately aligned, but the alignments tend to alter slowly and randomly from one place to another in the solid.
 The material is a bit like a frozen liquid, or a liquid with a very high viscosity.
 The result is as if we had started to built a crystal, but kept changing our mind about where to put the layers of molecules.
 In any small region the groove wall may be quantised, but the details of the quantisation vary from place to place along the groove.
 For a recorded signal this produces an effect similar to dithering a signal before digital sampling.
 The randomised quantisation becomes indistinguishable from random noise.
 This dithering effect is enhanced by random thermal movements of the molecules.
-When playing an LP the effects of this molecular quantisation therefore appear as noise, not obvious quantisation distortions.
+When playing an LP the effects of this molecular quantisation therefore appear as noise, not obvious quan-tisation distortions.

 Another factor working in the LP's favour is that the stylus does not just touch the groove wall at a single point.
 Instead it presses against a finite Contact Area.
 This means that the force which positions the stylus is produced by a number of atoms in the groove surface.
-The contact area of a good stylus is typically the order of 10 μm square.
+The contact area of a good stylus is typically the order of 10 $\mu$ m square.
 Hence the stylus rests upon hundreds or thousands of PVC molecules at any time.
 The pressure of the stylus will tend to squeeze the groove surface.
 This makes it deform elastically until the total force exerted by all the displaced molecules is enough to support the stylus.
-Adding or removing a few PVC molecules in the contact area would shift the stylus by an amount which is much less than the size of a single molecule.
-The finite contact area of the stylus means that it essentially making a measurement which is averaged over many molecules.
+Adding or removing a few PVC molecules in the contact area of the stylus means that it essentially making a measurement which is averaged over many molecules.
 A larger contact area would permit the stylus to resolve smaller changes in the groove wall by averaging over more atoms.
 This averaging process, along with the physical dithering mentioned earlier, can let the stylus recover signal levels equivalent to changes in the groove wall which are smaller than an individual molecule.